 - Contact the clerk of court’s office at your nearest district court to notify them of the scam.

-Awareness and education are both excellent ways to avoid becoming a victim of phishing attacks like this one.
-We provide phishing training to help your business reinforce its Human Firewall®.
-Contact Global Learning Systems today for training that will protect both your business and your employees from harmful phishing attacks.
+Awareness and education are excellent ways to avoid becoming a victim of jury scams and other phishing attacks.
+Global Learning Systems provides phishing training to help your business reinforce its Human Firewall®.
+Contact us for training that will protect both your business and your employees from harmful phishing attacks.